man reading about today's foreclosure numbers

 Bottom Line

 Right now, putting the today’s foreclosure numbers into context is more important than ever.
 While the housing market is experiencing an expected rise in foreclosures, it’s nowhere near the crisis levels seen when the housing bubble burst, and that won’t lead to a crash in home prices.
-If you would like to discuss further or talk about selling and/or buying, we’d love to help!
+If you would like to discuss further or talk about selling and/or buying in the Richmond area or Midlothian, we’d love to help!

 lower mortgage rates